How to use it in 3 steps

 Generated draft

 Hi Priya, the $48k annual figure is all-in.
 Onboarding is included, no separate fee.
 On the pilot, a 30-day version at prorated pricing works on our side.
-If you want, I can send the pilot scope and start date this afternoon.
+I can send the pilot scope and start date this afternoon.
 Best, [Your Name]